-3.2.2.Receiver in band interferer rejection
+3.2.2.
+Receiver in-band interferer rejection

-The test is performed according to figure 3.3.
+The test shall be performed according to figure 3.1 (or 3.2 for multi-module RSDs).
 The interfering signal is a CW tone sent with a varying frequency between 120kHz and 155kHz according to table 3.2 and Figure 3.4.